SCLT Youth Partner Challenge

 More information coming soon for the activities below!

-Hike on The Moody Homestead and learn about its history as an old homestead.
+Hike at Henry's Nature Center and learn about its history as an old homestead.

 Guided hike on Saturday, October 10th, 2020 at 2 pm.
 Meet at the Saluda Library Parking Lot at 1:45 pm.